drgarlic/svelte-class-transition/README.md

 # svelte-class-transition

-`svelte-class-transition` is a very simple Svelte 3 component that allows you to do transition using CSS classes.
+`svelte-class-transition` is a very simple Svelte 3 component that allows you to do transitions using CSS classes.

+You can find multiple examples with different use cases here: https://svelte-class-transition-examples.now.sh/

 ## Install